Posted on November 2020

 “To teach how to live without certainty, and yet without being paralyzed by hesitation, is perhaps the chief thing that philosophy, in our age, can still do for those who study it.”

 “My desire and wish is that the things I start with should be so obvious that you wonder why I spend my time stating them.
 This is what I aim at because the point of philosophy is to start with something so simple as not to seem worth stating, and to end with something so paradoxical that no one will believe it.”

 During World War I, Russell engaged in pacifist activities, which resulted in his dismissal from Cambridge following a conviction in 1916 and, in 1918, six months’ imprisonment in Brixton prison.

-He returned to Britain in 1944 and rejoined Cambridge University.
-He was now world famous, even outside of academic circles, and frequently either the subject or author of magazine and newspaper articles, as well as a regular participant in many BBC radio broadcasts.
+Russell returned to Britain in 1944 and rejoined Cambridge University.
+He was now world famous, even outside of academic circles, and also was frequently either the subject or author of magazine and newspaper articles – as well as a regular participant in many BBC radio broadcasts.
 In 1949, he was awarded the Order of Merit and, in 1950, the Nobel Prize for Literature.

 The Russell–Einstein Manifesto

 The Russell–Einstein Manifesto was issued in London on 9 July 1955 by Bertrand Russell in the midst of the Cold War.
 It highlighted the dangers posed by nuclear weapons and called for world leaders to seek peaceful resolutions to international conflict.

 The signatories included eleven pre-eminent intellectuals and scientists, including Albert Einstein, who signed it just days before his death on 18 April 1955.

 The manifesto, considered a key document in the beginnings of anti-nuclear campaigns, states: